 Analog aka CV/Gate or control voltage/gate is the simplest, and oldest method for connecting things.
 Essentially, a single cable carries a single signal from point A to point B. Just as you would connect an output of your electric guitar to the input of the amplifier, with CV/Gate you can send a voltage from, for instance, a keyboard to the frequency control input of an oscillator.
 The simplicity and reliability of this method made it survive to this day.
 It now lives happily along with other advanced digital communication protocols and it is the main method in analog modular synthesizers.

 MIDI aka Musical Instrument Digital Interface is undoubtedly the most widely implemented method of sending control information between electronic instruments.
 Standardized in 1983, MIDI has become an expected feature on any electronic music instrument, hardware or software-based.
 It works by transmitting/receiving specific messages accompanied by values in the range of 0 to 127, and everything happens via one (bidirectional) or two (unidirectional) cables.
 Essentially, a single controller can be used to manipulate any number of the parameters on an instrument or even multiple instruments.
 MIDI is a great way to control your instruments, but it does have some disadvantages, namely low resolution—although that is planned to be changed with the arrival of MIDI 2.0, currently in development.
-Also, an extended MIDI protocol known as MPE (MIDI Polyphonic Expression) is gaining momentum, now employed in instruments and controllers such as Roli Seaboard Rise and Blocks, Sensel Morph, and Roger Linn's LinnStrument.
-Feel free to refer to this , this, and this articles for more information.
+Also, an extended MIDI protocol known as MPE (MIDI Polyphonic Expression) is gaining momentum, now employed in instruments and controllers such as Roger Linn's LinnStrument, Artiphon's Instrument 1, and Embodme's Erae Touch.
+Feel free to refer to our Brief History of MIDI , MIDI Connector Guide, and What is MPE? articles for more information.

 OSC aka Open Sound Control is a network-based communication protocol.
 It was introduced in 2002, and it was intended as a means for sharing musical performance data between various devices like synthesizers, drum machines, computers, etc. The main advantage of OSC over MIDI is a higher resolution of data and a much more flexible messaging structure, albeit as it was mentioned earlier, MIDI still remains much more widely used...perhaps because it was implemented earlier, and so many instruments already rely on it.
 Nevertheless, there are plenty of musical software and hardware devices that embrace OSC, such as Max/MSP, Reaktor, Pure Data, TouchOSC, Monome devices, Audiocubes, and more.